Aguilar’s 1st HR, in 100th AB, lifts Brewers over Cards 5-4

 With the score 4-4, Aguilar pinch hit for pitcher Oliver Drake (2-0) and homered against Matt Bowman (1-1) in his 100th career big league at-bat over four seasons.

+“It was a beautiful spot for it,” Brewers manager Craig Counsell said.
+“Everybody in there is so happy for him.
+It was the most excited I’ve seen our team this year.”

-Keon Broxton had four hits for the Brewers, including an RBI double in the third and a home run in the fifth against Adam Wainwright that tied the score 4-4.
+Broxton was a triple shy of the cycle for the Brewers, including an RBI double in the third and a home run in the fifth against Adam Wainwright that tied the score 4-4.

+“His swings tonight were just a step forward,” Counsell said.
+“He was in the right place tonight, no question.
+They were opposite field, well-struck baseballs and then when he got the count in his favor he did some damage.”

 Drake got his second win of the series, striking out Matt Carpenter to strand runners at second and third in the sixth inning.
 Neftali Feliz walked Carpenter leading off the ninth, then got three straight outs for his eighth save in nine chances.